Katherine Tupper Marshall: Acting career

-After graduating from Hollins, Katherine set her sights on the New York stage and enrolled in the American Academy of Dramatic Arts in 1902.
-Despite an agreement with her father to study theatre without actually appearing on stage, she carried the lead role in Mrs. Dane’s Defence.
-As a result of her performance, she received an award from the Academy and an offer from Broadway matinee idol, James K. Hackett, to work as his leading lady.
-Katherine’s father, however, who “would rather see [her] dead than on stage,” forbade her to continue pursuing a career in New York.
+After graduating from Hollins, Katherine enrolled in the American Academy of Dramatic Arts in New York City in 1902.
+Despite an agreement with her father to study theatre without actually appearing on stage, she carried the lead role in Mrs. Dane's Defence.
+As a result of her performance, she received an award from the academy and an offer from Broadway matinee idol, James K. Hackett, to work as his lead actress.
+Katherine's father, however, who “would rather see [her] dead than on stage,” forbade her to continue pursuing a career in New York.

-Determined to follow her dream, Katherine set off for England.
+Katherine moved to England to continue pursuing acting.
 She dropped her Tupper surname and adopted Boyce (her middle name) as her stage name.
-Accompanied by her sister Allene and armed with a diploma and letter of introduction from the American Academy of Dramatic Arts, Katherine secured an interview with the renowned English actor Sir Herbert Beerbohm Tree, owner and manager of Her Majesty’s Theatre in London.
+Accompanied by her sister Allene, and with a diploma and letter of introduction from the American Academy of Dramatic Arts, Katherine secured an interview with the renowned English actor Sir Herbert Beerbohm Tree, owner and manager of Her Majesty's Theatre in London.
 However, Tree did not hire Katherine as he disliked her American accent.

 With all “the nerve” and “the gall” she could muster, Katherine auditioned for Sir Frank Benson, a leading Shakespearean actor and producer.
-After three months of rigorous training with the Bertrand and Benson company, she finally made her first appearance on the English stage as an apparition in Macbeth.
-She was ultimately given a seven-year contract with Benson’s company.
+After three months of training with the Bertrand and Benson company, she made her first appearance on the English stage as an apparition in Macbeth.
+She was ultimately given a seven-year contract with Benson's company.

 Katherine played four seasons with the Benson Company.
 She carried ten Shakespearean roles, including Juliet, Portia, and Ophelia.
-Katherine’s career demanded a grueling schedule.
 In addition to rehearsals, performances and travel, she battled intense stage fright.
 None of this, however, was enough to keep her off stage.
-“Nothing’s going to stop me,” she told her sister resolutely in the squalid lodgings they had found in York, England.
-“I’m hitching my wagon to a star [and] I’m going to get there.”
+“Nothing's going to stop me,” she told her sister resolutely in the squalid lodgings they had found in York, England.
+“I'm hitching my wagon to a star [and] I'm going to get there.”

-While on tour, Katherine’s health began to deteriorate under her rigorous schedule.
+While on tour, Katherine's health began to deteriorate under her rigorous schedule.
 After a summer-long convalescence with her family in Switzerland, she returned to London to resume acting.
 Despite the rest, however, she fell ill and collapsed after a performance in Edinburgh, Scotland.
 Diagnosed with “tuberculosis of the kidney,” Katherine was forced to end her career on stage in England and return to the United States.
 She was devastated.
 “My world tumbled to bits,” she later recalled.
 “I felt as if the earth had fallen from under me.
 Every thought, every ambition, every hope had vanished.”

-After a year of recuperation in the U.S., Katherine was invited to join Richard Mansfield’s theatre company in Chicago in 1907.
+After a year of recuperation in the U.S., Katherine was invited to join Richard Mansfield's theatre company in Chicago in 1907.
 But after appearing in just two performances, she once again collapsed, unable to ever resume her acting career.